MichaelGriswold/SPM/README.md

 Documentation:

-Please see our journal article (link) for a full description of the SPM.
+Please see our journal article (link-coming) for a full description of the SPM.
 The SPM Pseudo-Code pdf file contains some helpful information and a basic description of the models and fitting algorithms.

 Data: